schwarzshuttle-project/taxi-gcp-architecture/README.md

  ```bash
  gcloud kms keys add-iam-policy-binding schwarzshuttle-key --keyring=schwarzshuttle-keyring --location=global --project=<PROJECT_ID> --member=serviceAccount:bq-<PROJECT_NUMBER>@bigquery-encryption.iam.gserviceaccount.com --role=roles/cloudkms.cryptoKeyEncrypterDecrypter
 ```

-### The script will automate the creation for about 70% of the GCP resources and the rest of the resources either need to be determined after the creating of some other services such as the ML & Data and Analytics Parts or the IoT Part.

 #### The list of the resourced that will be created by this Script: